ama-team/cookbook-docker-compose/README.md

 ## Attributes

 Attributes are used to set default values only.
-Most probably you will override them in resource specification and will never need to tune.

 | Key                                 | Default  |
 |:------------------------------------|:---------|